JianguoZhang1994/CarNd-lane-lines-project1/README.md

 Per the Anaconda [docs](http://conda.pydata.org/docs):

-> Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
+> For this project, we mainly using Anaconda,  Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.
+Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.